 After 39 years at Children’s, Colette retires on March 16.
 She looks forward to trading scheduled days for free time, spending time with family and friends, traveling, pursuing hobbies, cooking, gardening and volunteering.

 What brought you to Children’s?

 After college, I wanted to move back to Akron to be closer to my family.
 Between moving to Akron and starting a new job, it was already a wild period for me.
 In that same month, I also graduated from The Ohio State University with a bachelor of science in nursing degree and married Nick, who was in medical school at Northeast Ohio Medical University.
-Dr. Nicholas Libertin, a much-loved pediatrician at Akron Children’s Hospital Pediatrics (ACHP) Green office, died prematurely in 2003.
+Dr. Nicholas Libertin, a much-loved pediatrician at Akron Children’s Pediatrics (ACHP) Green office, died prematurely in 2003.

 Have you always worked in the same department and role?